truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 {{< /expand >}}

-## Application Catalogs
+## Choosing the Application Pool
-Applications are available from three catalogs (trains) of applications:

-* Enterprise - Maintained by iXsystems for Enterprise users.
-* Chart - Maintained by iXsystems for non-Enterprise and community users.
-* Community - Proposed and maintained by the community.

-Official chart applications are sometimes proposed by community members, but are vetted by iXsystems for feature and functionality and how they integrate with the SCALE platform.
-All applications added to SCALE are intended to expand system functionality far beyond what is typically expected from a NAS.
+You are prompted to [select the pool for apps](#choosing-the-apps-pool) the first time you click on **Apps**.
+You can exit out of this if you are not ready to deploy apps or do not have a pool configured for apps to use for storage.
+You must set the pool before you can add any application.

+We recommend keeping the application use case in mind when choosing a pool.
+Select a pool with enough space for all the applications you intend to use.
+For stability, we also recommend using SSD storage for the applications pool.

+Select the pool and click **Save**.
+If you close the dialog to set the pool later, click **Settings > Choose Pool** to set the pool.

+{{< trueimage src="/images/SCALE/Apps/AppsSettingsChoosePool.png" alt="Choosing a Pool for Apps" id="Choosing a Pool for Apps" >}}

+TrueNAS creates an **ix-applications** dataset on the chosen pool and uses it to store all container-related data.
+The dataset is for internal use only.

+If you want to set up new datasets to store your application data in a location separate from other storage on your system, create the datasets before installing the application.
+For example, create the datasets for the Nextcloud app before installing the app.

+{{< include file="/static/includes/AppsVMsNoHTTPS.md" >}}

+{{< trueimage src="/images/SCALE/SystemSettings/SystemSettingsGUISettingsSCALE.png" alt="General System Settings" id="General System Settings" >}}

+### Unsetting the Apps Pool
+To select a different pool for apps to use, click

+## Adding a Catalog Train
-The TrueNAS **Chart** and **Community** catalogs are loaded by default and populate the **Discover** apps screen.
+The TrueNAS **Chart** catalog populates the **Discover** apps screen by default.
-Users can add the **Enterprise** catalog.
+Users can add the **Community** or **Enterprise** catalog.
 To view the catalog settings, select the **Manage Catalogs** at the top of the **Discover** apps screen.

-Applications are provided "as-is" and can introduce system stability or security issues when installed.
-Make sure the application is required for your specific use requirements and does not violate your security policies before installation.

-Some applications deploy as the **root** user for initial configuration before operating as a non-root user.

-## Installed Applications Options
+{{< include file="/static/includes/AddEnterpriseTrain.md" >}}**Settings > Unset Pool**.
+This turns off the apps service until you choose another pool for apps to use.

+## Installing an Application
 The first time you go to **Apps**, the **Installed** applications screen displays an <i class="fa fa-cog" aria-hidden="true"></i> **Apps Service Not Configured** status on the screen header.
+You must choose the pool apps use before you can install applications.

 {{< trueimage src="/images/SCALE/Apps/AppsServiceNotConfigured.png" alt="Apps Service Not Configured" id="Apps Service Not Configured" >}}

-You are prompted to [select the pool for apps](#choosing-the-apps-pool).
-You can exit out of this if you are not ready to deploy apps or have not configured the pool for apps to use for storage.
-You must set the pool before you can add any application.
 After setting the pool, **Apps Service Running** shows at the top of the screen.

 The **Installed** applications screen displays **Check Available Apps** before you install the first application.